jojomickymack/ktxtemplate001/readme.md

 # What Else?

 If you take a bunch of java code and paste it into a kotlin file, Android Studio will ask if you want it to have it turn the java code into kotlin - this is a great way to take some libgdx examples in java and try it out in kotlin.
+You can take some Java or Kotlin example code and put it into the 'core/src' directory and change the launchers to they bootstrap the Java code instead of 'com.central.App'.

-You might want to [start with this](https://libgdx.info/basic_image) if you haven't used scene2d before.
+If you're looking for general libgdx tutorials, you might want to [start with this](https://libgdx.info/basic_image) if you haven't used scene2d before.

+I hope this project helps you have fun and makes it easier to get up and running!